 Here’s what we’re often called to work on:

 Localization is where content starts to perform, not just exist.
-That effort is ongoing, it frequently requires extensive testing and measuring results to identify what’s the best content strategy for the future of your brand.
+That effort is ongoing, and it frequently requires extensive testing and measuring results to identify what’s the best content strategy for the future of your brand.
+Sometimes, it’s the little things; frequently, the entire messaging and positioning is completely off.

 Portuguese Localization: Portugal vs Brazil

-Portugal and Brazil share a language, but they are not one market.
-Not only do they have extensively different platforms (Amazon, Mercado Livre as examples), but they have completely different buyer triggers.
+Portugal and Brazil share a language, but they are not one market, and many companies, agencies, SEO professionals and marketers miss this completely.
+Not only do these countries have extensively different platforms (Amazon, Mercado Livre, Kuantokusta as examples), but they have completely different buyer triggers.

 Portugal tends to favor: